NREL/RODeO/README.md

 **Property** | **Description**
 ------------ | -------------
-*run_opt_breakeven* | Switches to an iteration mode that updates the product cost until a break-even value across the lifetime is achieved
-*NEM_nscr* | Toggles on and off the use of Net Energy Metering (NEM) *Max_input_prof_inst* | The maximum setpoint for input devices as a fraction of their installed power *Max_output_prof_inst* | The maximum setpoint for output devices as a fraction of their installed power
+*run_opt_breakeven* | Switches to an iteration mode that updates the product cost until a break-even value is achieved *NEM_nscr* | Toggles on and off the use of Net Energy Metering (NEM) *Max_input_prof_inst* | The maximum setpoint for input devices as a fraction of their installed power *Max_output_prof_inst* | The maximum setpoint for output devices as a fraction of their installed power